codejake/hackintosh-guide/README.md

-# 2019 Hackintosh Build Notes
+# My 2019 Hackintosh Build Guide

 ⚠️ This is currently a work-in-progress and it is incomplete. ⚠️